github-education-resources/GitHubGraduation-2022/_data/nimishh7/nimishh7.md

 ---
-name: NIMISH SRIVASTAVA
+name: Nimish Srivastava
-institution: INDERPRASTHA ENGINEERING COLLEGE
+institution: Inderprastha Engineering College
 quote: Be bold, be courageous, be your best.
 github_user: nimishh7
 ---